 |Bold denotes employers that succeeded in hiring one or more candidates, and (*) for employers that hired more than one candidate.
 The list does not include agencies of the federal government making conditional offers of employment.|

 Notes: Data with respect to salaries and bonuses are self-reported by graduates (without anonymity) and whenever possible verified by employers in cases where placement is arranged by the Institute (i.e., most candidates).
-Three graduates were international Fulbright Scholars and were required to return to their home countries; one will remain temporarily in the U.S. to work before returning home.
+One graduate was on leave and returned to military service.
 All other job placements are full-time paid positions.

 Data are made public here to guide prospective students and employers.
 Annual base salary figures do not include signing bonuses, relocation allowances or other forms of one-time compensation guaranteed upon signing.
-Contracts, conditional job offers (i.e., those requiring security clearance prior to employment) or other public sector employment are not included in salary data (n=3).
+Conditional job offers (i.e., those requiring security clearance prior to employment) or other public sector employment are not included in salary data.
 As a STEM-qualified degree, international MSA graduates are eligible for Optional Practical Training (OPT).
 Commencement is typically held on the first Saturday in May.

 DISCLAIMER: The Institute has a proven track record for placing graduates in the analytics profession, but it does not under any circumstance offer a guarantee of employment upon completion of the MSA degree.